redking/deezer-hackathon-test/README.md

 ## Development

 Run the command `gulp`.
-Once everything has finished building, any changes you make to JS or CSS will automatically rebuild resources and relaunch the server (where appropriate)
+Once everything has finished building, any changes you make to JS or CSS will automatically rebuild resources and relaunch the server (where appropriate).